-When it comes to child custody, the court’s overriding concern is the best interests of any minor children.
+When it comes to custody, the court’s overriding concern is the best interests of the children.
 Whether the parents divorce, remarry, or relocate, this one factor trumps everything else.

 Deciding on custody, the court will account for a number of variables.
 This includes:

 If the living situation after remarriage presents a potential danger, the court may consider a non-custodial parent’s request for a custody modification.

 Especially in recent years, the court recognizes the importance of both parents being a part of a child’s life after divorce.
 No matter who winds up with primary custody, unless there are extenuating circumstances—like abuse or neglect—the other parent is entitled to regularly scheduled visitation with the kids.
 Even after remarriage.

 The remarriage of the custodial parent usually means big changes for everyone involved.
 This often includes a new home, or at least a new living arrangement.
 If the stepparent has children, it also means new siblings.
 Perhaps a second marriage even entails relocating to a new city.

 All in all, remarriage represents a massive shift for children, especially young ones.

 Make sure to take steps to ease into this transition and make it as smooth as possible.
 Don’t rush things, take the time to establish a relationship between the kids and the stepparent.
 The same goes for any new step-siblings.

 Related Reading: 5 Helpful Tips for Custody Exchanges

 When The Non-Custodial Parent Remarries